 Both BeautybyJJ and Jackie Aina recreated Naomi’s VMAs makeup:

-Chloe x Halle x Danessa Myricks Beauty (Danessa Myricks)
+Black-Owned Brands: Danessa Myricks Beauty (Danessa Myricks) x Chloe & Halle

 A while back, I composed a piece on black-owned highlighters, and, of course, I made sure to include shades from Danessa Myricks’ Enlight Illuminators collection.
 At $20 a pop, these powders were formulated to provide skin with a subtle, sunlit sheen.
 Celebrity makeup artist Camara Aunique chose two shades from the Enlight collection – Confidence (left) and Desire (right) – for R&B duo Chloe x Halle.
 As you can see, these black-owned brighteners play so well with melaninated skin!